NFS export

 ls -la ${dir}

-Mounting source should be presented as IP address and exported path and it should be mounted in the correct destination.
+Mounting should be presented as IP address.
+Exported path should be mounted in the correct destination.
 For example:

 Filesystem Size Used Avail Use% Mounted on